Saturday, October 14, 2017

 I used the insert that was meant for the name on the tag to cover the words "Special Forces" with my handwritten "Army."

-previous spread (Barry), but this time I used the credit card technique to create the background.
+Materials include the back of the previous spread (Barry), but this time I used the credit card technique to create the background.
 The text was computer generated and outlined using two pigment inks.
 The picture from the Mekong Delta came from a travel magazine.
 For embellishments, I used five playing cards, three two-color discs, and a faux dog tag.

-Art Journal Journey.
+Thank you for joining me today, as I link to Elke's theme, Landscapes of the Soul at Art Journal Journey.
 And thanks for your visit as I explore how the men who survived Vietnam remember that war.
 As you have read, "Jesse's" is a very different story from "Barry's."

 17 thoughtful remarks: